Black French people: Population statistics

 Although it is illegal for the government of France to collect data on ethnicity and race in the census (a law with its origins in the 1789 revolution and reaffirmed in the constitution of 1958), various population estimates exist.
 An article in The New York Times in 2008 stated that estimates vary between 3 million and 5 million.
-It is estimated that four out of five black people in France are of African immigrant origin, with the minority being chiefly of Caribbean ancestry.

-Afro-French footballers at the 2022 FIFA World Cup.

 Some organizations, such as the Representative Council of France's Black Associations (Conseil représentatif des associations noires de France, CRAN), have argued in favor of the introduction of data collection on minority groups but this has been resisted by other organizations and ruling politicians, often on the grounds that collecting such statistics goes against France's secular principles and harkens back to Vichy-era identity documents.
 During the 2007 presidential election, however, Nicolas Sarkozy was polled on the issue and stated that he favoured the collection of data on ethnicity.
 Part of a parliamentary bill which would have permitted the collection of data for the purpose of measuring discrimination was rejected by the Conseil Constitutionnel in November 2007.

+Politic

+In August 2026, a study by CRAN highlighted a critical under-representation of Black elected officials in major French cities; according to the study, there is "a deliberate and systemic blocking of municipal executive bodies," representing "a double betrayal of the republican motto".